8 Helpful Uses Of Lavender Essential Oil

 For people who have dandruff and a scalp that is dry and itchy, lavender essential oil is the answer.
 Mix together 15 drops of lavender oil and two tablespoons of either almond oil or olive oil and warm the mixture for approximately ten seconds.
 Massage this warm mixture onto your scalp and cover your head with a shower cap.
 After 60 minutes, wash your hair with a gentle shampoo.

 4Heals And Protects Against Headaches

 A study in Iran tested 47 people who had migraine headaches.
 The subjects were separated into a case group and a control group.
 The individuals in the case group were instructed to breathe in lavender oil for fifteen minutes, and at the same time, the people in the control group inhaled liquid paraffin.
 At the end of the test, the people in the case group reported that the intensity of their migraines was less compared to the control group.

 5Helps With Better Sleep

 Using lavender oil in the bedroom promotes better sleep.
 If you suffer from insomnia, add some lavender oil to a diffuser or apply a few drops onto your pillow.
 To help babies fall asleep better, add a few drops of oil into the baby's bedtime bath.

 Lavender oil is remarkable in treating respiratory problems.
 Apply it when you catch a cold.
 It can alleviate congestion and calm a cough.

 When you add lavender oil to boiling water and inhale the steam, you can open up your nasal passages and clear up any infection of your sinuses.
 If you want to alleviate the pressure of the sinuses and reduce inflammation, massage several drops of oil near your nasal passages (taking care not to touch your eyes), around your temples and forehead, and behind your neck.
-To get relief from sneezing, coughing, and a scratchy throat, inhale steam that is infused with lavender oil or drink a tea that was brewed with dried lavender.
+To get relief from sneezing, coughing, and a scratchy throat, inhale steam that is infused with lavender oil or drink a tea that is brewed with dried lavender.